datatops/datatops/README.md

 <h1 align=center><b>d a t a t o p s</b></h1>
 </p>

-Datatops is a super-simple zero-auth zero-setup data storage and retrieval tool for small, low-traffic projects.
+Datatops is a super-simple zero-auth zero-setup data storage and retrieval tool for all kinds of projects.

 ## Overview